The RF RCtools module enables easy visualization/manipulation of RC files..

 Consecutive entries are separated by a newline.

-Optionally, the view tool allows specifying one or more transcript IDs (either separated by commas or semicolons) to visualize:
+Optionally, the view tool allows specifying one or more transcript IDs (either separated by spaces) to visualize:

 Working with RCtools "extract"